 The Galerius Palace

-The Galerius Palace is an important monument in Thessaloniki.
-It has received awards from the European Union in 2008 for the exceptional conservation of its ruins that turned into an educational site that is now a major attraction in the city.
+The Galerius Palace is an essential monument in Thessaloniki.
+It received awards from the European Union in 2008 for the exceptional conservation of its ruins, which turned into an educational site and are now a major attraction in the city.

 Visit The Fabulous Museums In Thessaloniki